Bit Digital Inc. (BTBT): Recent activity puts odds in your favor

-At the end of the latest market close, Bit Digital Inc. (BTBT) was valued at $1.53.
-In that particular session, Stock kicked-off at the price of $1.49 while reaching the peak value of $1.55 and lowest value recorded on the day was $1.45.
-The stock current value is $1.54.Recently in News on May 19, 2022, Bit Digital, Inc. Announces Interruptions To Certain Hosting Partners’ Operations.
+Bit Digital Inc. (BTBT) is priced at $1.76 after the most recent trading session.
+At the very opening of the session, the stock price was $1.59 and reached a high price of $1.67, prior to closing the session it reached the value of $1.64.
+The stock touched a low price of $1.57.Recently in News on May 19, 2022, Bit Digital, Inc. Announces Interruptions To Certain Hosting Partners’ Operations.
 Bit Digital, Inc. (Nasdaq: BTBT) (“Bit Digital” or the “Company”), a bitcoin mining company headquartered in New York, announced updates related to its hosting partners’ operations.
 You can read further details here

 Bit Digital Inc. had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $6.3700 on 01/04/22, with the lowest value was $1.3800 for the same time period, recorded on 05/12/22.